HPS masthead

 I am trying to search some kind of reference values for dose to some organs following radiographic film exams.
 I would like to get the dose to the organ as a function of the entrance skin exposure, for example.
 I am concerned with the dose for a chest exam (posterior-anterior) at 150 kVp.
 I am more interested in the dose to lung, breast, and bone marrow.

-We continue to use handbooks available through the Center for Devices and Radiological Health.
-Click on site index, click on "R," then go to CDRH organ dose handbooks.
+We continue to use handbooks available through the Food and Drug Administration.
+Search on CDRH Organ Dose handbooks.
 The handbook for this question is FDA 89-8031 Handbook of Selected Tissue Doses for Projections Common in Diagnostic Radiology.
-For your question, the entrance skin exposure to the skin of the back for a chest x ray is about 30 mR (milliroentgen-unit of radiation exposure).
 We use 14" x 17" fields at 72" and at 120 kVp.
-We also have our tubes filtered generally at 3.0 mm Al. If I look that up in the table, I find that the dose to the lung is 13 mrad, breast is 2 mrad, and bone marrow is about 3 mrad.
+We also have our tubes filtered generally at 3.0 mm Al. If I look that up in the table, I find that the dose to the lung is 0.13 mGy, breast is 0.02 mGy, and bone marrow is about 0.03 mGy.

 Charts A.3a-c in NCRP Report No. 68 (pages 58-63) contain information on gonadal doses in children from radiographic exposures.
 I am trying to locate a comparable chart for adults.
 Would you be able to tell me which report this chart is in?
 I'm told it does exist, just not where it is located.
 I appreciate any help in this matter.